Designed for Canadian consumer disputes Refunds · Telecom · Credit cards · Landlord issues Free preview · No account required

 [Billing or Customer Relations Department]

-Re: Telecom Billing Dispute – Account [Account or Phone Number]
+Subject: Formal Billing Dispute – Account [Account/Phone Number]

 Dear [Provider Name] Customer Relations,

-I am writing to dispute certain charges on my telecom account [account or phone number] for the billing period [billing period], issued on [bill date].
+I am writing to formally dispute charges on my account [account number] for the billing period [dates].
 I am a customer in [province].

-Please confirm the outcome of your review in writing within 14 days.
-If we are unable to resolve this matter directly, I understand that I may be able to refer the dispute to the Commission for Complaints for Telecom-television Services (CCTS).
+Please respond in writing within 15 business days.
+If I do not receive a satisfactory resolution, I intend to escalate this matter to the Commission for Complaints for Telecom-television Services (CCTS).

 Sincerely,